Best Epson Printers for Sublimation: Which One Fits Your Projects? (2026)

 My Quick Answer

 The best Epson printer for sublimation depends on what you are making.
 For mugs, keychains, and small items, the ET-2800 is all you need.
 For adult shirts and large transfers, the ET-15000 gives you 13×19 inch printing.
-For zero setup and full warranty, the dedicated SureColor F170.
+If you want the easiest setup and full Epson warranty, the dedicated SureColor F170 is the safer pick.
+If you already own a WorkForce Pro WF-3820 with office features you depend on, that one converts too.
 Use the project picker below to find your match in 30 seconds.

 The best Epson printers for sublimation are not the same for everyone.
 A crafter who sublimates mugs and keychains does not need a wide-format printer, and someone printing adult XL shirt transfers will be frustrated with an 8.5×11 printer after the first week.